Our Approach: The 7 Essential Elements

 Serious illness places our mortality right in our faces and as such often prompts a personal search for deeper meaning and purpose.
 To survive cancer or another chronic illness is a goal in itself but identifying the purpose in your life and your reason for living can have a significant impact on your life experience.

-In several of our program sessions participants are invited to reflect on and share their ideas and beliefs on a range of topics that relate to meaning, purpose and spirituality: the causes of illness, the journey to healing and death and dying, where the focus is on exposing and addressing the fear that sits around a diagnosis of cancer.
+In several of our cancer counselling sessions, participants are invited to reflect on and share their ideas and beliefs on a range of topics that relate to meaning, purpose and spirituality: the causes of illness, the journey to healing and death and dying, where the focus is on exposing and addressing the fear that sits around a diagnosis of cancer.
 The paralysis and stress this can cause affects your quality of life and compromises healing.

 Participants are taken through a process to come to terms with their own mortality.
 Our aim is to help you enjoy good quality of life regardless of how long that may be for.